 URL for REST server to use for remote arrays.

 Serialization format to use for remote array requests (CAPNP or JSON).

-Username for login to REST server (a token can be used instead).
+Username for login to REST server.

 Password for login to REST server.